-Due to the diverse geography of the district and the need to visit schools and other district worksites, the Board provides a monthly vehicle allowance to the Superintendent and other senior management positions.
+- Annual base salary Annual base salary is considered in the context of the total compensation package.
+The base salary structure is a three-step pay band with a range spread of 12% from the minimum to the maximum of the range and 6% between steps in the structure. - Pue to the diverse geography of the district and the need to visit schools and other district worksites, the Board provides a monthly vehicle allowance to the Superintendent and Secretary-Treasurer and such other senior management positions as are appropriate.
 The monthly vehicle allowance is set at a level competitive with the vehicle allowances provided to Superintendents and other senior managers in districts of similar size and geography.